 St. Regis Hotel, Washington, D.C.
-As of March 31, 2011, the Company does not anticipate receiving any additional installments related to the sale of the tax credits related to its former interest in St. Regis Hotel.
+In June 2011, the Company received \$300 in distributions related to its former interest in the St. Regis Hotel.
+The Company recorded income of \$300 for the three and six months ended June 30, 2011, respectively, related to its interest in the St. Regis Hotel.
+The Company does not anticipate receiving any additional payments related to the sale of the tax credits related to its former interest in St. Regis Hotel.